-And the best place to experience a temazcal ceremony is at Temazcal Cancun, just 25 minutes outside of Cancun city center, or to join a unique temazcal ceremony day trip, which has a Temazcal ritual in cancun
+And the best temazcal ceremony in Tulum to experience a Temazcal ceremony is at Temazcal Cancun, just 25 minutes outside of Cancun city center, or to join a unique temazcal ceremony day trip, which has a Temazcal ritual in cancun

 A temazcal ceremony is an ancient sweat lodge ceremony used by Mayans and Aztecs for healing and spiritual purification.

 Many Mexicans take part in these ceremonies, which are led by a shaman.